-CCFD will finalize the guideline and spreadsheet for the heat loss/freeze protection requirements and provide direction and training for this requirement.
+CCFD will finalize the guidelines and spreadsheet for the heat loss/freeze protection requirements and provide direction and training for this requirement prior to the end of Q3 2025.
 These guidelines will be posted for industry use/understanding.

 Finding #4 - Errors in Fee Assessments and Permits Approved Without Required Payments